House of Ash and Bone Cover Concept

 Another page turns.

-“You son of a bitch.
-Do you want to do this to me?”
+“Shithead, do you want to do this to me?”
 The voice says, then pounds on the dumpster wall.
-“You think you can get me to piss my pants, you little shit?”
+“You think you can write about me and get away with it, you little shit?”

 “Please stop.”
 I say in a whimper.

-From behind the dumpster, a red-faced Ron Grady steps in front of me, my creased journal dangling at the end of long, farm-honed arms, flexing beneath the sleeves of a Van Halen t-shirt.
-The wind ruffles his orange, blow-dried hair.
+From behind the dumpster, a red-faced Ron Grady steps in front of me, my creased journal dangling at the end of a long, farm-honed arm, flexing beneath the sleeves of a Van Halen t-shirt.
+The wind ruffles his orange blow-dried hair.
+His face unusually wrinkled like an old man’s, eyes glowing bright red, melting down his face.

-My arms fly up over my head, as he throws my journal at my face.
+My arms fly up over my head as he throws my journal at my face, scraping a gash into my forearm.
+Feels like I’m about to black out.

 “What the hell you doing, boy?”
-An angry man’s voice echoes from behind the dumpster.
+An angry man’s voice echoes from behind the dumpster, suddenly shaking me out of my stupor.

 “Nothin’, Pa.”